mhahn2003/bc21/README.md

 - ~~If muckraker buff is large enough, buff EC it just spawned from~~
 - ~~Debug wander and why units get stuck -> java ghosthug last round~~
 - ~~Spawn less muckrakers and more politicians in the midgame~~
+- ~~Attack politicians check for buffrakers on the way, and kill them if they can~~
+- ~~Defense politician more efficient when defending against buffrakers~~